tomjaguarpaw/blog.poisson.chat/posts/2019-10-26-reasonable-continuations.md

 [^predicates]: This is intimately related to [*predicate transformer semantics*](https://en.wikipedia.org/wiki/Predicate_transformer_semantics).
+  There were two relevant papers at ICFP this year where continuations play a great role:

+    - *A predicate transformer semantics for effects*, by Wouter Swierstra and Tim Baanen, ICFP 2019. ([PDF](http://www.staff.science.uu.nl/~swier004/publications/2019-icfp-tim.pdf))
+    - *Dijkstra monads for all*,
+      by Kenji Maillard et al., ICFP 2019. ([arxiv](https://arxiv.org/abs/1903.01237))

 This suggests to take a look at the fish operator, which composes monadic continuations.